AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Getting Set Up in CI
+# CI- Getting Set Up
 - Depending on the complexity of your tests, you might not want to run _all_ of them regularly (e.g. hours of execution)
 - Sanity checking the health of your endpoints for 10 minutes or so should give you a good indication

+---

-# CI Frequency
+# CI - Test Frequency
 - Ideally every night (cron / nightly pipeline)
 - You might decide to do it more regularly: but caution should be applied.. you may disrupt your colleagues (if a shared environment) / or it may be expensive!